FREQUENTLY ASKED QUESTIONS

 -

-Please note that if your insurance company provides you with any reimbursement for therapy sessions, they may request access to parts of your clinical record as part of their auditing or review process.
+A couple of things worth knowing: insurance companies require a formal mental health diagnosis to consider any reimbursement claim, and they may request access to parts of your clinical record as part of their review process.

 -